Usko Nyström: Life and career

 In 1890 Nyström won a state grant to travel and study abroad, studying at the École des Beaux-Arts in Paris in 1890–91, and travelling throughout Europe.
 He travelled to Italy and Greece, exploring the ancient architecture, as well as around France and to England, where he was particularly interested in the medieval church architecture.
 During his time abroad he kept detailed notebooks and sketchbooks (nowadays held in the Museum of Finnish Architecture archives).
 In 1892, soon after returning to Finland, he was appointed assistant lecturer at the Polytechnic Institute (founded 1879), where he himself had previously been a student, a position he held for the rest of his life, and where the head of the school at the time was Gustaf Nyström.
 He was a highly skilled draftsman and his talent was used first in teaching linear and free-hand drawing.
 In 1901 he was promoted to lecturer in architecture, teaching ancient and medieval architecture and their styles, along with exercises in design and drawing.
 For many years Nyström also taught ornamentation and style history at the Central School of Applied Arts in Helsinki (precursor to the present-day Aalto University School of Arts, Design and Architecture).
 He received the honorary title of professor in 1922.
 It has often been noted by his former students how very popular he was as a teacher, in part due to his keen sense of humour but also in conveying something of his drawing skills to the students.
 He also had a significant role in spreading the Art Nouveau style to several generations of students.

 Nyström never married.
 He died suddenly on 6 January 1925 in Kotka, while visiting his sister.
 He is buried in Hietaniemi cemetery in Helsinki.
-In 1928 the Finnish Association of Architects arranged a competition for the design of Nyström's gravestone: it was won by his former student, Alvar Aalto; the gravestone, in white marble, with the text Bene latuit from French philosopher Rene Descartes’ work Meditations, where he had quoted Ovid, Bene vixit qui bene latuit, i.e. The One who lives well, lives unnoticed.
+In 1928 the Finnish Association of Architects arranged a competition for the design of Nyström's gravestone: it was won by his former student, Alvar Aalto; the gravestone, in white marble, with the text Bene latuit from French philosopher René Descartes's work Meditations, where he had quoted Ovid, Bene vixit qui bene latuit, i.e. The one who lives well, lives unnoticed.

 Nyström had contributed to the journal Suomen Teollisuuslehti (Finnish Industrial Magazine) edited by his architecture partner Vilho Penttilä.
 However, his most significant written contributions were to the 11-volume encyclopaedia Tietosanakirja published between 1909 and 1922.
 Nyström wrote the descriptions for almost 300 entries.